-It wasn’t long before your constitution was nullified.
-No, you didn't overtly change it; you just stashed it out of sight, along with your doctrinal statement, deep in the back bottom drawer of an old file cabinet in a storeroom.
+It wasn’t long before your Constitution was nullified.
+No, you didn't overtly change it; you just stashed it out of sight, along with your doctrinal statement, deep in the back of the bottom drawer of an old file cabinet in a dark storeroom.
 Formal membership requirements were minimized or waived.
 Church discipline became an obscure, archaic concept buried deep in the archives of church history.
 The doors were thrown open wide; everyone was welcomed to join in the profane worship and became active participants and, in some cases, leaders in your ministries.

 Along the way, you began to notice cracks in your foundation; and there were rumblings of trouble on the horizon.
 About a decade ago some of the major national leaders in the church growth, purpose driven movement, began to admit that they were wrong and that their methods were not working.
 Why didn’t you stop to re-evaluate then?
 Were you too far invested to give up?
 Were you too proud to admit you were wrong?
 Or were you just arrogant enough to believe that, although the experts failed, you knew better?